top of page

 io_edited.jpg

-Whilst completing his PhD, Dr. Martani was appointed MIT-Italy fellow at the Senseable City Laboratory of the Massachusetts Institute of Technology (MIT|SCL) and became a visiting researcher at the Virtual Development and Training Centre (VDTC) of the Fraunhofer Institute (IFF).
+Additionally, Dr. Martani was appointed a MIT-Italy Fellow at the Senseable City Laboratory and served as a visiting researcher at the Fraunhofer Institute’s Virtual Development and Training Centre (VDTC).

 bottom of page